modelscope/FunASR/docs/model_selection.md

 ## Fast default path

-If you have a GPU, start with the flagship **Fun-ASR-Nano** — an LLM-based ASR model (SenseVoice encoder + a Qwen3 decoder) covering 31 languages, with the strongest accuracy on hard cases, context, and proper nouns:
+If you have a GPU, start with the flagship **Fun-ASR-Nano** — an LLM-based ASR model (SenseVoice encoder + a Qwen3 decoder) for Chinese, English, and Japanese, plus Chinese dialect groups and regional accents, with strong accuracy on hard cases, context, and proper nouns:

 ```python
 from funasr import AutoModel